 The Right Way To Do Downward Dog Pose Video

-We’re gonna show you things that people commonly get wrong all right, maybe not wrong, but there’s better ways of doing it.
-So downward facing dog met, um Bravo!
+We’re gonna show you things that people commonly get wrong all right, maybe not wrong, but there are better ways of doing it.
+So downward-facing dog met, um Bravo!
 So take your regular down dog middle finger space forward, so you have better traction to lift the hips up and back now Ella.

-This is gorgeous.
-But what, if you bend your knees and stick your tailbone even higher?
+This is gorgeous, but what if you bend your knees and stick your tailbone even higher?
 That’s it, so now she has more length in the spine and the side body is that is really important here, bend the knees, the heels might lift a little bit.
-Its okay and then wrap your armpits in towards your heart.
+It’s okay, then wrap your armpits in towards your heart.
 That’s it gorgeous, keep pressing the weight back into the heels from the hands, so you feel it more in your legs.

-The collarbones super wide pressing down through the tops of the toes so that the hips hover and keep the navel pulled in tight to protect the low back here now spread the collarbones even wider.
+The collarbones are super-wide pressing down through the tops of the toes so that the hips hover and keep the navel pulled in tight to protect the low back here now spread the collarbones even wider.
 That’s it beautiful.
-How do you feel good gorgeous?
-It is it’s a lot of work, but this is good for the body and it’ll give you a stronger practice and stronger body.
-As found on YouTube
+How do you feel gorgeous?
+It’s a lot of work, but this is good for the body and it’ll give you a stronger practice and stronger body.

 Read More: How Does Kundalini Yoga Differ from Other Yoga Styles?